-The London Cycling Design Standards document acts as the primary source of design advice for cycling infrastructure.
-It's recommended for use throughout the planning and design stages of all street design projects in London.
+The London Cycling Design Standards document acts as the primary source of design advice for cycling infrastructure in London.
+It is recommended for use throughout the planning and design stages of all street design projects in the capital.

-The London Cycle Design Standards document is on the Streets toolkit page.
+The London Cycling Design Standards document is on the Streets toolkit page.

 New cycle route quality criteria